 One of the recommendations for process versioning is to not set working version as valid due to the impact on process interfaces.

 During the life of the source process (e.g. Change Management), if the

 working version is set as valid; and the target processes (e.g. Requirements Management) it interfaces with have a separate

 working version, then the source process will show two interfaces (e.g. interface to work product Functional Specification).

-Manage Process Version in context of Process Interface
+Understand Process Versioning in context of Process Interfaces

-If after establishing interface shown above Change Management workspace has process version released, while the Project Management does not, then as shown below newly released process version will fail to show the interface with Project Manager as Consulted role.
+If after establishing the interface shown above the Change Management workspace has a process version released, while the Project Management does not, then as shown below newly released process version will fail to show the interface with Project Manager as Consulted role.

 In summary, a process interface appears on both sides only when both of the workspaces are either in working or both have a distinct version.

-When processes which interface with each other are integrated in the same workspace, then the interfaces are transformed into regular process association in the integrated workspace.
-In below example, roles belong to Change Management, Project Management, Risk Management and System & Software Design process modules have been integrated into Software Engineering workspace.
-As all the processes and roles now reside in the same workspace, the interface appear as regular associations.
+When interfacing processes are integrated into the same workspace, the interfaces are transformed into regular process associations.
+In the below example, roles belonging to Change Management, Project Management, Risk Management, and System & Software Design process modules have been integrated into the Software Engineering workspace.
+As all the processes and roles now reside in the same workspace, the interfaces turn into regular associations.